kristynrb/online_teaching_resources/README.md

 ![reply example](https://i.imgur.com/5FFajGA.png)

 They can do this by hovering over the message and clicking on the reply bubble:

 ![reply](https://i.imgur.com/wn7OJkC.png)

+**NOTE:** Be sure to practice what you preach!
+You should answer questions by replying in a thread.
 <hr>

 ### Screenshots